Skillet Zucchini Cornbread Recipe

 - In a large bowl, whisk together the flour, cornmeal, baking powder, baking soda, and salt.
 Set aside.

 - In a medium bowl, beat the egg lightly.
-Add the buttermilk, canola oil, and honey, and whisk until combined.
+Add the buttermilk, oil, and honey, and whisk until combined.
 Pour the wet ingredients into the dry ingredients and stir together until just incorporated.
 Stir in the zucchini and corn, careful not to over mix, and pour into the prepared skillet.

 - Bake on the middle rack of the oven for 20-25 minutes or until lightly golden on top and a toothpick inserted into the center comes out clean.
 Cool on a wire rack for 10 minutes, then slice, serve, and enjoy!